 No matter how tight your budget is, you can learn to manage.
 Starting with your fixed expenses is a good way to save more of your paycheck.
 Use your budget planning sheet to outline all of the expenses you expect every month, and work to get them under control.
 It's not always easy, but it will definitely pay off down the road.

-The resources and budget planning sheets on the next page can give you even more help.
+The resources and budget planning sheets below can give you even more help.